 This strategy is most likely to succeed if you send the letter within 30 days of the agency reaching out to you.

-If you wait longer than a month, you will probably have to move on to options two or three on the list.
+You must respond within 30 days of the first time they contact you.
+If you miss that window, you will probably have to move on to options two or three on the list.

 2. Negotiate a Payment to Get the Collection Removed from Your Report